Lyme Disease: Symptoms, Causes and Natural Support Strategies

 DNA Connexions also offers a more effective method of testing, using a Lyme panel.
 This panel tests for the presence of four different genes frequently found in Borrelia burgdoferi, and 8 of the most common Lyme disease coinfections.
 Positive testing for the coinfections associated with Lyme disease frequently implicates the presence of the primary disease too.

-Importantly, as DNA Connexions points out on their website, a negative result from their Lyme panel doesn’t necessarily indicate the lack of an infection, but instead indicates the absence of any detectable tick borne or Lyme-based co-infections.
-In some cases, the timing of antibiotic courses and the patients’ ability to fight the disease will determine the detectability of the DNA spirochetes.
+Importantly, as DNA Connexions points out on their website, a negative result from their Lyme panel doesn’t necessarily indicate the lack of an infection but instead indicates the absence of any detectable tick-borne or Lyme-based co-infections.
+In some cases, the timing of antibiotic courses and the patient’s ability to fight the disease will determine the detectability of the DNA spirochetes.

 Lifestyle Strategies to Begin Healing

-Additionally, the National Institute of Allergy & Infectious disease has found that the sooner treatment begins following infection, the more complete the recovery will be.
+Additionally, the National Institute of Allergy & Infectious Disease has found that the sooner treatment begins following infection, the more complete the recovery will be.
 (10) Because Lyme disease can be so difficult to diagnose, this can mean that many of the people who are eventually given antibiotics might not respond positively to them.

 The fact is that antibiotics only treat a small amount of Lyme disease – the part surrounding the actual infection.
 However, they aren’t enough to tackle the full conditions and symptoms that can result.
 At the same time, antibiotics can begin to weaken the immune system over time by changing the bacteria in the gut, potentially making the spread of pathogens worse in some people.
-Ideally, the healing process should focus not only on killing the Lyme, but also:
+Ideally, the healing process should focus not only on killing Lyme, but also:

 1. Making Dietary Changes for Immune Function